 Did you ever fall for this one: “Do they have the Fourth of July in England?”

 Of course they do.
 They also have the third and the fifth of July.
-They just don’t recognize it as one of the ultimate “it’s not me, it’s you” moments in Western civilization.
+They just don’t recognize it as one of the ultimate “it’s not me, it’s you” moments in the Western world.

-The nation’s big holiday is today, and would it harm anyone to call it by its proper name: Independence Day?
+America’s big holiday is coming up Sunday, and would it harm anyone to call it by its proper name: Independence Day?
 Of course not.
 What’s more, it might give us a real appreciation of what the holiday is all about.